The Prague Rules: Fresh Prospects for Designing a Bespoke Process

 Having considered these summaries of the proposed witnesses’ evidence, the tribunal then decides, in consultation with the parties, which of the witnesses’ evidence requires the more extensive treatment involved in preparing a witness statement and, possibly, cross-examining the witness at the hearing.
 The Rules then provide in some detail for the rights of (1) parties to submit witness statements that have not been sought, but which they regard relevant, (2) the tribunal to request a witness statement, but then not require the witness to appear for cross-examination, (3) parties to insist on calling witnesses for examination in any event, and (4) the tribunal to accord the weight it sees fit to the evidence in a witness statement in the absence of live testimony from the witness.

 As a natural extension of the early assessment of the tribunal of what is and is not genuinely in dispute, there could be value in this practice of submitting summaries of proposed witnesses’ evidence to be expanded into full witness statements only as needed for a limited number of key witnesses.
-The practice might add an interim step between the typical two rounds of pleadings, but it could eliminate the need to prepare complete statements for all the potentially relevant witnesses that might be required.
+The practice might add an interim step between the typical two rounds of pleadings, but it could reduce the number of complete witness statements required.
 It could also provide an opportunity for the tribunal to encourage counsel to limit the statement to the witnesses’ evidence and refrain from shaping it into submissions.
-Furthermore, the subsequent possibility that the tribunal could direct the preparation of one or more additional witness statements during the second round of pleadings, where the need emerges, may serve to reassure the parties that the evidence needed to decide the case will be before the tribunal by the time of the hearing.
+Furthermore, the subsequent possibility that the tribunal could direct the preparation of one or more additional witness statements during the second round of pleadings as necessary may reassure the parties that the evidence needed to decide the case will be before the tribunal by the time of the hearing.

 Finally, in regard to witness evidence at the hearing, the Prague Rules make it clear that the tribunal is to direct and control the examination of witnesses.
 Specifically, the tribunal may reject unnecessary questions and establish time limits, set the sequence of witnesses and types of questions to be asked, and hold witness conferences.
-Even though all these steps are generally accepted for the purposes of time management during the hearing, the extent to which the tribunal takes control of fact witness examination will, no doubt, vary considerably from tribunal to tribunal and from case to case.
+Even though all these steps are currently used to improve time management during the hearing, the extent to which the tribunal takes control of fact witness examination will, no doubt, vary considerably from tribunal to tribunal and from case to case.

 Joint commissions of experts

-The preparation and presentation of expert evidence has proved to be a major challenge for common law and civil law alike.
-The need for experts to assist a tribunal in understanding the issues in a case, and the facts that are likely to be determined, weigh in favour of allowing the parties to appoint and instruct them, and to take the lead in questioning them at the hearing, particularly if the parties know more about the case in the early stages of the arbitration than the tribunal.
+The preparation and presentation of expert evidence has proved to be a major challenge for the common law and civil law alike.
+In a party-led process, the need for experts to assist a tribunal in understanding the issues in a case, and the facts that are likely to be needed to be determined, weighs in favour of allowing the parties to appoint and instruct them, and to take the lead in questioning them at the hearing, particularly if the parties know more about the case in the early stages of the arbitration than the tribunal.
 Moreover, authorising the parties to select and manage the experts increases the parties’ confidence in the arbitral process.
-However, this level of party control can undermine the experts’ independence, potentially making their evidence less useful to the tribunal.
+However, this level of party involvement in preparing the expert evidence can undermine the experts’ independence, potentially making their evidence less useful to the tribunal.

-In contrast, in a tribunal-led process, a tribunal-appointed expert will be much more likely to be independent, but the expert’s grasp of the issues and the likely findings of fact will be no better than those of the tribunal.
+In contrast, in a tribunal-led process, a tribunal-appointed expert will be much more likely to be independent, but the expert’s grasp of the issues and the factual foundation needed for them to provide their evidence will be no better than that of the tribunal.
 This creates a risk that the expert’s evidence will be less relevant and probative, prompting each of the parties to challenge it and to seek to retain its own expert to supplement the evidence of the tribunal-appointed expert.

 Various solutions to this conundrum have been proposed.
 For example, the concept of a ‘single joint expert’ entails the parties agreeing on an expert that they brief and subsequently examine jointly.
 This approach does not appear to have gained much currency.
 In another example, the examination of experts of like discipline together at the hearing, sometimes described as ‘hot-tubbing’, has been adopted more widely, with various approaches taken to the manner of questioning.
 Other combinations of the respective roles of the tribunal and the parties in the process have been developed, with varying degrees of success.

-The provisions of the Prague Rules describe in some detail the roles of the tribunal and the parties for the appointment of experts, the establishment of their mandates, the supply of the necessary information and documents, and the examinations at the hearing.
-The Rules grant the tribunal primary responsibility for the process, as is the case generally in civil law, but considerable care is taken to allow for the involvement of the parties throughout, and for the parties and the tribunal to agree on variations in the process.
+The provisions of the Prague Rules describe in some detail the roles of the tribunal and the parties in the appointment of experts, the establishment of their mandates, the supply of the necessary information and documents, and the conduct of the examinations at the hearing.
+The Rules grant the tribunal primary responsibility for the process, as is the case generally in civil law, but considerable care is taken to allow for the involvement of the parties throughout, and for the parties and the tribunal to agree on the details of the process.

 One such variation is worth highlighting.
-It is described as a ‘joint commission’ of experts.
+It is described as a ‘joint expert commission’.
 The parties each select an expert on an area in which there is an agreed need.
-Following the appointment of the experts, the tribunal instructs them to establish a joint list of questions and prepare a joint report, including a list of issues on which they agree, a list of issues on which they disagree, and the reasons why they disagree.
+Following the appointment of the experts, the tribunal instructs the experts to establish a joint list of questions and to prepare a joint report, including a list of issues on which they agree, a list of issues on which they disagree, and the reasons why they disagree.

-An iterative process such as this, involving the tribunal throughout, requires faith on the part of counsel that relinquishing the tight control they might otherwise have on their experts will not result in expert testimony that will undermine their case.
+An iterative process such as this, involving the tribunal throughout, requires counsel to be confident that relinquishing the tight control they might otherwise have on their experts will not result in expert testimony that will undermine their case.
 Further, from the standpoint of the tribunal, it involves more effort in the early stages of the arbitration.
-However, this process provides considerable assurance that the technical issues in the case will be joined; that the tribunal will understand the expert evidence at the hearing; that it will know what decisions it needs to make in relation to that evidence; and that it will appreciate the implications of those decisions for its determination of the facts.
+However, this process provides considerable assurance that: the technical issues in the case will be joined; the tribunal will understand the expert evidence at the hearing and how it relates to the facts to be determined; and the tribunal will know what decisions it needs to make both on the fact evidence and the expert evidence to reach its conclusions in the case.

 Hearing, tribunal discussions and decision-making